 In last week’s selection, Luke told us that no man serves two-masters; there are stories about the lost son and the welcoming father; the gospel recounts the many ways that Jesus embraces women, children, the hurt and needy.

 All of which is to remind us – day by day, that Christ embraces us, and no one is unworthy of his love.
 So we too must be stewards of this love.

 Today’s parable of “”Lazarus at the gate,”” and his encounter with the rich man only appears in Luke’s gospel.
 Its chief figure, Lazarus, has a given name, very rare in the parable stories.
 He is not to be confused with Lazarus, the brother of Martha and Mary who was restored to life.
 The name “”Lazarus,”” means “”the one who helps,”” and the two Lazarus are reminders of the rewards of eternal life.

 What is Jesus doing here?
 Recall, these parable stories come after his central teaching of the beatitudes, those blessed or happy people who live out in their lives in meaningful ways.

-If only the rich man, referred to as “Dives,” in the many centuries of commentaries, had recognized the needs and hurts of Lazarus and welcomed him as a “sixth brother.”
+If only the rich man, referred to as “”Dives,”” had recognized the needs and hurts of Lazarus and welcomed him as a “”sixth brother.””
 Then, Dives too would be among the saved.

-So the judgement is on us — we too might be saved as the “good and faithful” stewards of Jesus and his gospel, if only we had “enlightened eyes.”
+So the judgment is on us — we too might be saved as the “”good and faithful”” stewards of Jesus and his gospel, if only we had “enlightened eyes.”